pksarguru/TDD-CI-Rails-Challenge/README.md

 ### Release 1: List Songs on the Homepage
 Our application is going to allow users to create a collection of their favorite songs.
-Instead of attempting to build everything all at once, lets start with a simple feature:  visiting the homepage and seeing a list of songs (see Figure 1).
+Instead of attempting to build everything all at once, lets start with a simple feature:  visiting the homepage and seeing a list of songs (see Figure 1 for an example).

 Remember, the focus of this challenge is the process of test-driven development for a Rails application, not simply building the required functionality.
 Begin by writing a feature test.
 What might such a test look like?
 Well, let's say we have a few songs in our database.
-Then, when a user visits the homepage, each song is represented on the page.
-And, perhaps we test for a specific song title and artist to be on the page.
+Then, when a user visits the homepage, each of the songs is represented on the page.

 ![Songs listed on homepage](readme-assets/homepage-with-songs-mockup.png)
 *Figure 1*.
 Listing songs on the homepage.